Criminal Justice, A.S.

 (60 credits)

-The Associate of Science in Criminal Justice, under the Department of Sociology and Criminal Justice, is a two-year undergraduate degree designed to prepare students for employment in those social services and criminal justice sectors which directly support police and government law enforcement efforts while providing a foundational education in liberal arts.
+The Associate of Science in Criminal Justice, under the Department of Criminal Justice, is a two-year undergraduate degree designed to prepare students for employment in those social services and criminal justice sectors which directly support police and government law enforcement efforts while providing a foundational education in liberal arts.

 The focus of the program will be to ensure that students understand the criminal justice system in the United States as it is related to class structure, race, ethnicity, and gender so that they will develop a more person-centered understanding of crime and law enforcement.
 Counseling skills, coupled with an understanding of individuals’ behavior within families and groups in society, will ensure that students, as leaders in the community and as professionals, are prepared for respectful and effective interaction with citizens.